Stay tuned for our upcoming Los Angeles event announcement!

-Founder and Creative Director Denise Domergue has put together an exciting selection of work by LA artist Karyl Sisson.
+Founder and Creative Director, Denise Domergue, curated the first solo gallery show in LA of the work by the nationally acclaimed artist Karyl Sisson.
 With mystifying twists and mathematical logic, Sisson meticulously crafts her art, furniture and jewelry out of a variety of overlooked domestic items.

 (VENICE, CA) In an unconventional twist, a California-based non-profit is taking the opposite tactic of depositing its trash into New York City’s Times Square.
 Made Out of WHAT, an organization dedicated to transforming society’s perception of post-industrial waste, showcases artists who use discarded materials to make beautiful objects.
 A portable exhibition built entirely of recycled materials will be assembled on a triangular island at 7th Avenue and 43rd Street between May 18-22, 2017 as part of Design Pavilion NYC, an annual outdoor event.
 Inside the hexagonal pavilion a display of the artist works made from upcycled materials can be seen.

 “Of course we’ll take it away when we’re done,” says Denise Domergue, Made Out of WHAT’s founder and guiding light.
 “But while it’s there people can get a look at some of the truly inspired things people are doing with transformed trash.”
 The organization hopes to spread the message that adaptive re-use is the wave of the future, a creative alternative to the problem of toxic landfills and widespread environmental pollution.